 Visiting Hidcote: what you need to know

-The garden, shop, secondhand bookshop, plant centre and toilets at Hidcote are open, as well as Winthrop's Café (takeaway only) and the Barn Café (weekends only for takeaway).
+The garden, shop, secondhand bookshop, plant centre, toilets and Winthrop's Café (takeaway only) at Hidcote are open.
 To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time and you’ll need to book your visit in advance.
 In this article you’ll find everything you need to know about what's open and what to expect from your visit.

 Arrival and parking

 On arrival, please have your ticket ready to show our staff, either on your phone or a printed copy.
 If you’re a member, you’ll also need to show your membership card.

 In order to maintain social distancing, please arrive within your timeslot.
 Sadly, if you're more than 10 minutes late, we won’t be able to guarantee you entry.
 Your entry will be at the discretion of the property staff and will be based on visitor numbers and the ability to maintain social distancing.

 Parking at Hidcote is free, and it's a 100 yard walk from the car park to the entrance.
 Mobility parking is in main car park, 20 yards from the entrance, which is via the gravelled courtyard and car park.
 Unfortunately, at this time we will not be able to provide any disability scooters or wheelchairs.